 The Spay/Neuter Procedure is a simple and straightforward operation that has a profound impact on the health of your pet.
 Spaying (female) or neutering (male) your pet prevents them from reproducing, which in turn helps to control the homeless pet population.
 This routine procedure also eliminates the risk of testicular and ovarian cancer, and greatly reduces the likelihood of other hormone-related cancers. spaying before the first heat also greatly reduces the risk of mammary cancer later in life.

 In addition to the health benefits, spaying or neutering will improve your pet's behavior.
-Intact males are much more likely to mark their territory with urine, and may become aggressive toward other animals.
+Intact males are much more likely to mark their territory with urine and may become aggressive toward other animals.
 Females in heat can be extremely vocal, and are also more likely to roam, which puts them at risk for injury or disease.
-Spaying or neutering will not change your pet's basic personality, but will help to make them happier and more content.
+Spaying or neutering will not change your pet's basic personality but will help to make them happier and more content.
 We recommend spaying/neutering around 4-6 months of age.

 Microchipping is a simple and permanent form of identification for your pet.
 It's quick, easy, and painless, and it could be the key to finding your lost pet.

 A microchip is a tiny computer chip (about the size of a grain of rice) that is implanted under the skin of your pet.
 The chip contains a unique ID number that can be read by a special scanner.
 If your pet is lost, any veterinarian or animal shelter can scan the microchip and contact you to return your pet home safely.

 Microchipping is quick, easy, and relatively painless.
 The microchip is injected under the skin with a needle, similar to a routine vaccine injection.
 There is no need for anesthesia or sedation.